• iStock_000023085537_Full

 Charge: The charge of the Education Research Committee is to build the body of active and engaged education researchers within the academic physical therapy profession.
 The goals include, but are not limited to:

-1. To enhance awareness and participation in the PT Education Research Network and its related activities;
+• To enhance awareness and participation in the PT Education Research Network and its related activities;

-3. To increase the number of individuals engaged in education research;
+• To increase the number of individuals engaged in education research;

-4. To facilitate the development of the body of education researchers in physical therapy education;
+• To facilitate the development of the body of education researchers in physical therapy education;

-5. To facilitate and encourage collaborative educational research efforts between institutions;
+• To facilitate and encourage collaborative educational research efforts between institutions;

-6. To support and lead where possible in the strategies for implementation of the recommendations from the Education Research Strategy Meeting sponsored by the Education Leadership Partnership;
+• To support and lead where possible in the strategies for implementation of the recommendations from the Education Research Strategy Meeting sponsored by the Education Leadership Partnership;

-8. To identify opportunities for grants in education research;
+• To identify opportunities for grants in education research;

-9. To guide programs for increased scholarship;
+• To guide programs for increased scholarship;

-10. To promote and support institutional cooperation and collaboration;
+• To promote and support institutional cooperation and collaboration;

-13. That the Model of Excellence for Physical Therapist Education (Jensen et al, 2018) and the dimensions, elements, and transformational areas for promoting excellence in physical therapist education framework (Jensen et al, 2017, p.
+The Model of Excellence for Physical Therapist Education (Jensen et al, 2018) and the dimensions, elements, and transformational areas for promoting excellence in physical therapist education framework (Jensen et al, 2017, p.
 883) adopted by the Education Leadership Partnership will be referenced to guide the committee’s work;

-General Responsibilities: The Education Research Committee will:
+General Responsibilities: The Education Research Committee will

 1. Advise the Board of Directors on matters pertaining to ACAPT’s and its members’ education research needs and opportunities.

-2. Work closely with the Board Liaison and Executive Director to develop plans, identify resources and timelines.
+2. Work closely with the Board Liaison and Executive Director to develop plans, and identify resources and timelines.

-4. Develop and propose a budget by date requested by ACAPT’s Treasurer to accomplish goals and objectives.
+4. Develop and propose a budget by the date requested by ACAPT’s Treasurer to accomplish goals and objectives.

 6. Submit written reports regarding programming when requested.